 Adam was the head and therefore it was expected of him to lead his wife to repentance instead of joining her to rebel against God.
 In most men, there is always the fear of losing their wives especially if they are too attached to them.
 For this reason, in the attempt to please their wives most men find themselves sinning.

 Men who are intimately attached to their wives are always willing to sacrifice anything to be with the one they love.
 If the man is not careful, the enemy may use this intimacy through the woman to mislead the man.
 I am not saying that men should not be intimately involved with their wives.
-However, they should realize that their duty is first to their God then their wife, and not vise versa.
+However, they should realize that their duty is first to their God then their wife, and not vice versa.

 Can women be pastors, what does the Bible teach?